NicSterian/a1-service-expert/admin-context.md

 4. BE: Add admin weekend override for SLOT if required.
 5. QA: Verify on mobile (iOS/Android) and desktop.

-## 2025-10-31 â€“ Implementation #12 (Manual Booking UX Requests + Plan)
+## 2025-10-31 – Implementation #12 (Manual Booking UX Requests + Plan)

 Summary:

 - Reported issues: leftover request to `/catalog/tiers`, modal transparency while scrolling, action buttons hidden under mobile bottom nav
-- Product requests: curated common-services list with â€œCreate new serviceâ€ option, default scheduling to Custom Date/Time, allow manual bookings at weekends, default pricing to Custom for manual unless an Online (catalog) service is chosen (then tiered/fixed pricing applies but can be overridden)
+- Product requests: curated common-services list with “Create new service” option, default scheduling to Custom Date/Time, allow manual bookings at weekends, default pricing to Custom for manual unless an Online (catalog) service is chosen (then tiered/fixed pricing applies but can be overridden)

 Fixes Applied (quick):

 - ManualBookingForm overlay raised above bottom nav and made fully scrollable: `z-[100]`, `bg-black/70`, sticky action bar inside modal so Cancel/Create are always visible on mobile
 - Defaulted ManualBookingForm to Custom date/time and Custom price on load
-- When selecting an existing catalog service, the form now switches to that serviceâ€™s pricing by default (can be toggled back to custom)
+- When selecting an existing catalog service, the form now switches to that service’s pricing by default (can be toggled back to custom)
 - Updated frontend engine-tier requests to `/admin/engine-tiers` (if you still see `Cannot GET /catalog/tiers`, hard-refresh the browser or restart dev server to drop cached bundles)

 Proposed Approach (next changes):

-- Curated services: add a static â€œCommon Servicesâ€ list in the UI with a top â€œCreate New Serviceâ€¦â€ action that opens a lightweight inline form (name, pricing mode, default price).
+- Curated services: add a static “Common Services” list in the UI with a top “Create New Service…” action that opens a lightweight inline form (name, pricing mode, default price).
 On submit, call a new `POST /admin/catalog/services` to create a real Service row, then proceed with the newly created serviceId
 - Weekend manual bookings: keep default to Custom scheduling (already bypasses slot rules).
 If we also want SLOT mode to allow weekends for admins, add a `?adminOverride=true` flag to admin endpoints and relax weekend guards when present
 - Pricing defaults: keep manual default as Custom.
 When an Online (catalog) service is selected, auto-select tiered/fixed and prefill price, but allow override even if engine cc is empty

 Task Backlog:

-1. FE: Add Common Services optgroup + â€œCreate New Serviceâ€¦â€ at top of Service select, with inline creation flow
+1. FE: Add Common Services optgroup + “Create New Service…” at top of Service select, with inline creation flow
 2. BE: `POST /admin/catalog/services` (name, description?, pricingMode, fixedPricePence?) returning new Service
 3. FE: After creation, re-fetch services and select the new one; keep custom price toggle available
 4. BE: Optional weekend override for SLOT mode in admin flows